EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Algorithm Design

-where $ \hat{R}_{i} $ is the reward-to-go, $s_i$ is the global state obtained from the buffer, $ V_{\phi} $ is the value function (i.e., critic network) under parameters $ \phi $, $ V_{\phi_{old}} $ is the value function under parameters $ \phi_{old} $, $ \varepsilon $ is the hyperparameter that controls the clipping strength of the value loss to prevent the new value function from changing too much compared with the old value function.
+where $ \hat{R}_{i} $ represents the discounted reward-to-go, $s_i$ corresponds to the global state extracted from the buffer, $ V{\phi} $ denotes the value function with parameters $ \phi $, $ V_{\phi_{old}} $ refers to the value function with parameters $ \phi_{old} $, and $ \varepsilon $ serves as the hyperparameter regulating the clipping strength of the value loss.
+This is crucial for constraining the extent of change in the new value function relative to the old value function.
+We utilize gradient descent to update the parameters $\phi'$ with a learning rate $\alpha$ to minimize the loss by Adam.

+After training, the actor networks of the agents can be deployed on their respective edge nodes.
+The complexity of making a control decision is determined by the actor network's complexity, which is typically very small.
+The agents make control decisions based solely on their own states, eliminating the need for communication costs among the agents.